Alex Quaison-Sackey: Diplomatic service

 He served as Ghana's second ambassador and permanent representative to the United Nations from 30 June 1959 to 1965.
 He served as President of the United Nations General Assembly from 1964 to 1965, becoming the first black African to hold that position.
 During that time, Quaison-Sackey was also Ghana's ambassador to Cuba from 1961 to 1965 and ambassador to Mexico from 1962 to 1964.
 In 1965, he became foreign minister of Ghana, but served in that position for only a few months, as he was dismissed when President Nkrumah was overthrown in February 1966.
-He was again appointed as Ambassador to the United States in 1978 by the Supreme Military Council led by Lt.
+He was again appointed Ambassador to the United States in 1978 by the Supreme Military Council led by Lt.
 General Fred Akuffo.

 Politics

-Quaison-Sackey was appointed as Minister for Foreign Affairs in Kwame Nkrumah's Convention People's Party government.
+Quaison-Sackey was appointed Minister for Foreign Affairs in Kwame Nkrumah's Convention People's Party government.
 He was on a trip to North Vietnam with Nkrumah when the government was overthrown by a military coup d'état leading to the formation of the National Liberation Council on 24 February 1966 led by Lt.
 General Joseph Arthur Ankrah.